- Latin America

-Partially covered by the Namib Desert, one of the world's driest deserts, Namibia's climate is generally dry and pleasant throughout the year and great to visit in any month.
+Partially covered by the Namib Desert, one of the world's driest deserts, the climate in Namibia is generally dry and pleasant throughout the year and great to visit in any month.

 The ‘dry’ season takes place during the winter months from May to October and the weather is typically warm and sunny, albeit with very cold nights.